Teeflo/gmail-badge-notifier/README.md

 ## Options
 Open the extension options to choose the badge color and notification sound.
+You can select one of the bundled sounds or upload your own custom file.
 Your preferences are stored using `chrome.storage.sync` so they will be restored the next time you open Chrome.